One Day in Orchha – Temples, Forts, and Forgotten Tales

 Mythological fresco on Lakshmi Temple's ceiling - Lord Hanuman leads Rama's army on horseback.

-By the Betwa, Among Orchha Chhatris – A Sunset to Remember
+Orchha Chhatris by the Betwa River – A Sunset to Remember

 A Sunset That Paints Stories in Gold